 Is your WordPress website running slow?
-Try these 4 quick tricks to have it back up to lightning speed in no time!
+Try these 4 quick tricks to speed up WordPress and have it back to lightning fast in no time!

-Maintenance doesn’t have to be a chore.
+WordPress maintenance doesn’t have to be a chore!
 In fact, it can routinely be as fast you wish your site was… and will be after you take these next steps!
 Lets look at how you can ensure your site is as efficient as possible!

 1. Purge and Update

 So here is a confession.
 I’m a plugin hoarder.
 I love to browse the plugin options and download anything that seems even remotely useful.
 Problem is, whether or not I actually use, or even activate, the plugin I hold onto it way longer than I should.
 Every month I have to remind myself to go through my plugins and get rid of anything I’m not using.
 Save that space for something actually useful.
 While doing the purge it’s also a great time to make sure everything is current and fully updated.
 An outdated plugin can both slow you down and put you at risk, so this step won’t just help you speed up WordPress, it will make you more secure too.

 After purging your plugins, make sure your media is also cleaned up.
 You may have a few videos, photos, or audio files lined up in your media file that need to be ousted.
 To see what you currently aren’t using go into Media from your Dashboard and change All Media Files from the dropdown menu to Unattached.
 However, before you start deleting everything, make sure that all of these are both unattached and unused.

 Last in our purge list would be any unused tags from your posts.
 Tags are a great way to sort your information on your site, but these can also pile up just like everything else.
 The good news is that they are very easy to manage.
 From the Dashboard go to Post and select Tags.
 From the list of tags, look at the far right column labeled Count and simple get rid of anything that has a count of zero.
 Easy peasy lemon squeezy.